This is what people mean when they say "it's a package deal."

 Every parent has a different parenting style.
 Some are strict, others more permissive.
 Ideally, his parenting style will mesh with your beliefs about how children should be raised.
 Otherwise, expect conflicts in the future.

 4. Most of his time is devoted to his kids — and you must respect that.

-Parenting time.
 The more parenting time a divorced dad has, the more his children will influence your relationship.
-There’s a difference between a divorced dad who has full custody because Mom has drug problems and a divorced dad who only has his child during the summer.
+There’s a difference between a divorced dad who has full custody because mom has serious issues and a divorced dad who only has his child during the summer.
 The former will have a lot more to deal with, and so will you.